ppy/osu-wiki/news/2026/2026-03-30-vocaloid-mapping-contest-3-conclusion.md

 In the **PARALLEL** round, one mapper created a beatmap for **mimizu**, and the other created a beatmap for **MARETU**.
 In the **SWAP** round, the mapper who created a beatmap for **mimizu** now created one for the **MARETU** song that their teammate had mapped in the previous round, and vice versa.
 However, this came with a significant limitation: their interpretation and approach to mapping the song had to be unique.
 The more similar the two difficulties of the same song were, the more they would be penalised by the judging panel!
 This highly experimental limitation forced mappers to think outside the box and create cohesive, interesting maps, without stepping on each other's approach to mapping the song.
 If mapper A chose to map the obvious approach, mapper B was incentivised to choose something less obvious!

-The top 6 of each round progressed onto the final stage, the results of which can be found in our last newspost from [January](https://osu.ppy.sh/home/news/2026-01-11-vocaloid-mapping-contest-3-phase-1-results-new-featured-artist-epiaeon).
-In that newspost, we also announced the third and final Featured Artist, **ePiaeon**!
+The top 6 of each round progressed onto the final stage, the results of which can be found in our last news post from [January](https://osu.ppy.sh/home/news/2026-01-11-vocaloid-mapping-contest-3-phase-1-results-new-featured-artist-epiaeon).
+In that news post, we also announced the third and final Featured Artist, **ePiaeon**!

 In Phase 2, by contrast, teams had to instead work *collaboratively* to create a full, rankable mapset featuring multiple difficulties for one of **ePiaeon**'s songs.
 Instead of judging uniqueness, judge's evaluated the team's cohesion.
 Those same pairs that had to be opposites had to now work together.
 And now, we'll see how they did!